SANJOY-PAUL-0981/LearnAI/README.md

 # LearnAI
+This is learn AI, chat with Youtube videos and learn more efficiently
+## Backend
 On every sentMessage API call i should update the time in updatedAt and lastActiveAt

 YouTube Transcript APIs from RapidAPI: